5 Women On The Beauty & Burden Of Being Caregivers

 AdvertisementADVERTISEMENT

-When my mom was here, my dad would get my brother up, get him dressed, and then he'd go in a taxi to daycare, my dad and I would go to work, and my mom would be at home.
-Since my mom passed at the end of 2020, my dad still does pretty much the main responsibilities for my brother.
+When my mum was here, my dad would get my brother up, get him dressed, and then he'd go in a taxi to daycare, my dad and I would go to work and my mum would be at home.
+Since my mum passed at the end of 2020, my dad still does pretty much the main responsibilities for my brother.
 But we have a schedule now where we alternate who cares for him after work.

 “